Business Email Attachment Courtesies

 You make a new contact and start sending random email attachments.
 You mean well.
 After all, you want them to have all your information and know everything about you.

-Attaching a file or collection of files to an email and clicking send is not tricky.
+Attaching a file or a collection of files to an email and clicking send is not tricky.
 Yes, you can physically attach any file or files you want.
 But that doesn’t mean you should.

 For example, what if your contact has their email sent to their cell phone?
 Would those files eat up their data or storage allowances?
 What if their inbox has limitations (file or quota), causing subsequent emails to bounce?